clj-commons/camel-snake-kebab/README.md

 Copyright (C) 2012-2014 the AUTHORS.

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License 1.0 (the same as Clojure).